 - Represented Silicon valley software maker Mercury Interactive Corp. in connection with one of the first options backdating cases brought by the SEC

-Mr. Spagnoletti is recognized for his work in the legal industry:
+Mr. Spagnoletti has been recognized for his work by leading legal publications, including:

 - Partner, 2006-present

 - Law Clerk, Hon.
 Michael B. Mukasey, U.S. District Court, S.D.
 New York, 2000-2001